Inpatient Glucose Management: Part 3

-This blog series has been used to educate our readers on the importance of knowledge behind inpatient glucose management.
-In our first blog, we discussed the risks and complications, followed by the best practices recommended by The American Diabetes Association (ADA) and The Joint Commission, and today, we will come full circle with the benefits of inpatient glucose management.
+This blog series has been used to educate our readers on inpatient glucose management.
+In part 1, we explored the risks and complications, and in part 2, we explored best practices recommended by the American Diabetes Association and The Joint Commission.
+In this post, we will come full circle with the benefits of inpatient glucose management software.

 Manifestations of poor glycemic control can be avoided.
 How?
-Easy!
-Ditch those linear, point-to-point, or sliding scale formulas, and get your hands on personalized care via computerized dosing.
+Ditch those linear, point-to-point or sliding scale formulas and get your hands on personalized care via computerized dosing software.
 Numbers don’t lie.
-Check out the quick facts resulting from the adoption of personalized glucose management software:
+Check out the quick facts resulting from the adoption of the EndoTool Glucose Management System:

-- Patients Reach Control: 99.4% of patients on the computerized glucose management software achieve and maintain target goal ranges.
+- Glucose control – 99.4% of patients achieve and maintain target goal ranges

-- Less Time to Control: 2.75 hours to control (versus national rates of 4-9 hours).
+- Reduced time to control – 2.75 hours to control (versus national rates of 4-9 hours)

 While staying in the hospital creates the potential for risks and complications, the solution for prevention is out there and available.
 If you are thinking of taking a step towards computerized dose recommendations, you are advancing in the right direction.